SpinalHDL/SpinalHDL/README.md

 Other consideration
 ===============
 Intellij scala plugin has some syntax highlight bug.
-Some issue are patched in the next release of this plugin ( > 1.3.3).
+Please use scala plugin >= 1.4